end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 ## Decoding

 Decoding the switches configuration is relatively easy: First identify the block number matching the signal's value using a sequence of "*if*" statements.
 Then, update switches state based on the currently selected block.
 Refer to tables above for offsets & switches states for each selected block.

+{{< pleasenote >}}
   Note that if you get a signal value that is within the dead zone, it probably means that you have an issue with your transmitter mixes.
 Verify your mixes and try again.
+{{< /pleasenote >}}

 Since reading switches states does not imply any analog value, you do not really care if the signal value is within the effective area (or not) so clamping is not necessary beside detecting instability issue in the signal.
 However, in the low probability that you get a signal within a dead zone, then the first dead zone should be considered as if you read the first value of the effective area and the last dead zone as the last value of the effective area.